Ferroglobe PLC Schedules First Quarter 2023 Earnings Investor Call for May 10, 2023

-LONDON, April 24, 2023 (GLOBE NEWSWIRE) -- Ferroglobe PLC GSM, a leading global producer of silicon metal, silicon-based, and manganese-based ferroalloys, announced today that it will release its first-quarter financial results after the close of the market on Tuesday, May 9th, 2023.
+/EIN News/ -- LONDON, April 24, 2023 (GLOBE NEWSWIRE) -- Ferroglobe PLC (NASDAQ: GSM), a leading global producer of silicon metal, silicon-based, and manganese-based ferroalloys, announced today that it will release its first-quarter financial results after the close of the market on Tuesday, May 9th, 2023.
 The company will also host its quarterly earnings call on Wednesday, May 10, 2023, at 8:30 am Eastern Time.

 To join via phone: